The Symbols of Ireland and their Significance in the Irish Culture Explained

 One more thing that the tree symbolises was resurrection, for the leaves fall down during autumn only to regrow.
 They also hibernate during winter and come back to life when spring is here and the sun is up.

 In some areas around Ireland, people used to believe that trees were doorways into the spirit world.
 They believed that they guarded our lands and separated us from the Otherworld.
-It may sound weird for some people, but such beliefs have definitely stemmed from somewhere in the past.
-The ancient folks regarded the roots of the tree to connect us with the lower worlds as they grow far down.
+The ancient folks regarded the roots of the tree to connect us with the lower worlds or other worlds as they grow far down.
 Besides, those roots are connected to the trunk and the branches that grow outwards and show up in our world.

 People gather around those trees and tie clooties to the branches after damping them in the well’s water nearby.
 Such trees are rather referred to as either May Bushes, Wishing Trees, Fairy Trees, or even Hawthorns.